9.5.3 Implementing the Reforms

 There are several other impediments:

 - There is a lack of shared values among Security Council members.
-For example:
+For example, the Principles of China’s Foreign Policy (as published by Columbia University):

 “China says its decisions on foreign policy questions derive from the Five Principles of Peaceful Coexistence: mutual respect for sovereignty and territorial integrity, mutual non-aggression, non-interference in each other’s internal affairs, equality and mutual benefit, and peaceful coexistence.”